Medicine in Turkey

 I had a similar experience when I came to Turkey.
 I love this place so much but it was definitely confusing when I got here.

-Where do I find basic things I used the day to day?
+Where do I find basic things I used the day-to-day?
 There is no big Walmart here or even a neighborhood Walmart where you can get everything in one place.

 All the major markets, A101, Sok, Mopas, BIM and so on will have groceries, a limited selection of personal care products, and cleaning products.